MacnMan/document_website/Macnman-Doc/docs/essentials-by-macnman/Macnman-Maya/9-setting-samplings.md

 ---
-id: maya_sampling_configuration
+id: maya_sampling_and_uploading
-title: Data Gathering & Uploading
+title: Data Sampling & Uploading
 ---

-## Data Gathering & Upload Timings
+## Data Sampling & Upload Timings

 ![title image](./assets/sampling_data.svg)

-## Data Gathering Frequency
+## Data Sampling Frequency

 **Sampling** allows the device to collect multiple sensor readings at user-defined intervals **without immediately sending them to the server**.

-## How does Gathering & Upload works:
+## How does Sampling & Upload works:
 - **Set the sample count** (e.g., 12 samples).
 - **Define the time gap** between each sample (e.g., every 5 minutes).
 - The device will collect the specified number of samples locally.